JoshuaJFHolloway/LocalizR/README.md

 1. Simplify our MVP

+- Be less ambitious

     As soon as the group agreed to create a language learning app we came up with many great ideas of how to make this something special.
     We narrowed these ideas down to the few that would represent the core functionality of the app, our MVP.
 It was important to all of us that we achieved our MVP through practicing the principles that we learnt throughout our time at Makers(particularly TDD).
     However, unfortunately, this took longer than we anticipated to achieve and we were a day late on reaching it.
 As a team we were too ambitious and didn't recognise that it would take longer to understand the new tech we were learning.

+- Time management

-It was probably partially my fault for us being too ambitious as I was the only person in the group to already have a basic understanding on what React is and how to TDD it.
-My previous group project was a pure ReactJS project and we TDD'd throughout the week so I was already aware of how to use Jest and Enzyme to guide our code.
+    I learnt that being too ambitious can lead to time management problems.
+I was the only person in the group to already have a basic understanding on what React is and how to TDD it.
+My previous group project was a pure ReactJS project and we TDD'd throughout the week so
+    I was already aware of how to use Jest and Enzyme to guide our code.
 Due to this, I probably overlooked the importance of my existing experience and was too ambitious in setting out what I wanted from our MVP.
 Hence, on reflection I would have vocalised to the team that we should scale our app back a bit and have our MVP include less functionality.
 ReactJS is infamous for a steep learning curve and
     I think that I should have vocalised this a bit more.
+This would have allowed us to hit our deadlines more on time.

 2. Fully test-drive post MVP features

+- The allure of more features

     After achieving our MVP through thorough tests we came together to decide upon what remaining features we would like to prioritise.
 As a group we felt it was particularly important that we implemented two specific features into our Front End.
 These two features I have labelled 1. and 2. in the Extras section above (numbers are at the end of the sentences).
 Without these features we thought that the app would be too basic and it wouldn't be significant enough as a final project for our graduation from Makers Academy.
 Hence, we all worked towards getting these completed by the end of the week.

     The only issue was that by this point my two colleagues working with me on the Front End were a bit exhausted by the complexity of learning React in 8 days and were struggling to TDD the features with me.
 There is little point in me pushing on with writing code if my Front End colleagues need further time to understand how to test the functionality of these features using Jest and Enzyme.
 Therefore, over the coming days I spent time with them going over the syntax and how we are looking to implement these features and thus how we should be looking to test it.
-I regularly paired with them and caught up with them during morning and evening stand-ups and lunchtime retros but couldn't consistently be beside them as I was also helping my Backend colleagues too.
+I regularly paired with them and caught up with them during morning and evening stand-ups and lunchtime retros but couldn't consistently help them due to the amount of work we needed to get done.

+- Prioritise good practices

     The feature freeze day was rapidly coming up and we hadn't managed to implement much or any of the functionality or tests for the new features, so we held a group discussion.
 It was apparent to everyone that we needed these features otherwise we wouldn't feel content with the final project.
 The group said that they wanted these features implemented either way and told me to get them done ASAP in the two days we had remaining.
 Due to this, I was not able to follow TDD for these features.
 It is something I regret and I wish that we gave ourselves more time to implement these features in a proper test driven manner.
 Hence, on reflection, we should have also scaled back on our ideas of what our post MVP app would look like.
+In addition to this, we could have followed TDD for the features and just plainly tried to get done as much as possible.
 In doing this we would have been able to follow good practices from start to finish and not experience the dissatisfaction of including a relatively untested features in our project.
+Not to mention the bugs we experienced would have been solved quicker.